Graph-based Deep Learning for Communication Networks: A Survey: Graph-based Deep Learning Introduction

 Other than the convolution operation, the recurrent operation can also be applied in the propagation module of GNNs.
-The key difference is that the convolution operations use different weights while the recurrent operations share same weights.
-For example, Gated Graph Sequence Neural Network (GGS-NN)~\cite{li2016gated} uses the Gate Recurrent Units (GRU) in the propagation step.
+The key difference is that the convolution operations use different weights while the recurrent operations share the same weights.
+For example, Gated Graph Sequence Neural Network (GGS-NN)~\cite{li2016gated} uses Gated Recurrent Units (GRU) in the propagation step.

 In realistic networks, the network topology may change occasionally, e.g., with the addition or deletion of routers, which corresponds to the case of dynamic graphs, instead of static graphs.
 Several GNN variants are proposed for dealing with dynamic graphs.
 Diffusion Convolutional Recurrent Neural Network (DCRNN)~\cite{li2018dcrnn_traffic} leverages GNNs to collect the spatial information, which is further used in sequence-to-sequence models.
 By extending the static graph structure with temporal connections, Structural-RNN (S-RNN)~\cite{jain2016structural} can learn the spatial and temporal information simultaneously.